-$^{^{\}star}$ This work is supported by the Department of Commerce (NIST) Grant no. 70NANB18H219
+$^{\star}$ This work is supported by the Department of Commerce (NIST) Grant no. 70NANB18H219

-- Compatibility among implementations of the same algorithm by different designers, and - Ease of creating the supporting development package, aimed at simplifying and speeding up the design process.
+Ease of creating the supporting development package, aimed at simplifying and speeding up the design process.

 Among the major cryptographic competitions, the first attempt at defining a hardware API took place during the SHA-3 contest [2,3].
 In the area of high-speed implementations, all 14 Round 2 candidates, all 5 Round 3 candidates, and the previous standard SHA-2 were implemented using the proposed interface and communication protocol by the group from George Mason University (GMU) [2-4].
 This interface and protocol were then extended to the case of lightweight applications and applied to the implementations of 13 Round 2 and 5 Round 3 SHA-3 candidates [5].
 Alternative interfaces of hash function cores were proposed in [6,7].
 No specific interface was endorsed by NIST as a requirement for all implementations.